 Compensation includes cash stipend and housing allowance.
 Benefits include pension, health insurance, group life insurance, vacation, sick leave, continuting education leave, and professional development leave or sabbatical.
-See Clergy Compensation Policy
+See Employee Compensation and Benefits Policy

 for further details.